 This is an often recommended spot for divers on their last day on the island as something to do on their day off of diving.
 The perfect spot to watch pro windsurfers in action and enjoy a piña colada on a sunny beach day.
 On days with no wind take your mask and snorkel and walk all the way across Lac Bay for a snorkel at the edge of the reef, where Lac Bay meets the sea.

 3. Hike Mt.
 Brandaris

 Searching for something off the beaten path?
 Love hiking?
 Take a drive into the Washington Slagbaai National Park and climb Mt.
 Brandaris, the highest peak on the island of Bonaire.
-It’s a difficult, yet not so difficult climb- the peak is at 784 feet and only takes about a half hour to reach if you are moderately fit and not too too scared of heights.
-The views from the top and along the way make it worth the effort.
-But there are no guard rails, trail is not super well marked and it’s a steep, hand over foot climb as you near the summit.
+It’s a difficult but fairly quick climb to the top.
+The peak, at 784 feet only takes about a half hour to reach if you are moderately fit and not too too scared of heights.
+Enjoy incredible panoramas from the top and along the way.
+There are no guard rails, the trail is not well marked and it’s a steep, hand over foot climb as you near the summit.
 Just a few faded yellow dots painted onto rocks mark the way.
+We love it!

 4. Try Maiky Snack for local specialties